nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `event -e INDEX [n/TITLE] [s/START] [e/END] [t/TAG]…`

 * Edits the event at the specified `INDEX`.
 The index refers to the index number shown in the displayed event list.
-The index **must be a positive integer less than 10000** e.g. 1, 2, 3, …​, 9999
+The index **must be a positive integer less than or equal to 1000** e.g. 1, 2, 3, …​, 1000
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the event will be removed i.e adding of tags is not cumulative.